Pagwin-Fedora/website/content/blog/finite_KCMP_nums.md

 > How do you know this number should be in your set?

-for the sake of making this conversation easier lets give this number the name of ψ because ψ is underutilized in math.
+for the sake of making this conversation easier lets give this number the name of ψ because the symbol ψ is underutilized in math.
 We know that ψ if it exists(we'll get to that) has finite KCMP because the process used to generate it given the set of all finite KCMP numbers only adds a finite amount of additional KCMP on top of the KCMP of the set of all numbers with finite KCMP which we know also has finite KCMP because we can describe the creation of that set with the following python program
 ```py
 counter = 0
 finite_KCMP_set = set()